1903 Barnard Castle by-election: Candidates

 The Liberals selected Hubert Beaumont to succeed Pease.
 Beaumont had fought King's Lynn in 1895 and Buckingham in 1900.
 He would go on to become the MP for Eastbourne at the 1906 election.
 He was 39 years old at the election.

 William Lyonel Vane was the Unionist candidate.
 Vane had fought the seat as the Unionist candidate in the 1895 and 1900 elections. losing on both occasions in straight fights against Pease.
 He was 43 years old and was a colonel in the 6th Battalion, Durham Light Infantry.

 The Friendly Society of Iron Founders agreed to sponsor a Labour Representation Committee candidate.
 Arthur Henderson was selected, receiving 5,619 votes from their membership, defeating Robert Morley, who took only 1,411.
 Henderson was one of the delegates to the founding conference of the LRC in 1900, and had been elected Mayor of Darlington earlier in 1903.
 He had previously worked as agent for Pease, and was also 39 years old.

 Result

-A crowd of 3,000 gathered in the market place at Barnard Castle on Saturday 26 July to hear that Henderson had beaten Vane by 47 votes, with Beaumont in third place.
+The by-election was a tight three way battle between them, the Conservatives and the Liberals, an extremely unusual by-election for the time.
+A crowd of 3,000 gathered in the market place at Barnard Castle on Saturday 26 July to hear that Henderson had beaten Vane by 47 votes, with Beaumont in third place and the 2,803 Liberal votes splitting the left wing of the electorate.